dexilla/protocol/whitepaper.md

 Scalability issues further compound the challenges faced by traders, leading to slow transaction speeds and network congestion during peak trading periods.
 These delays frustrate users who expect fast and seamless trade execution.

-Moreover, the lack of user control over funds is a prevalent concern.
-Users are required to deposit their assets into smart contracts controlled by the DEX platform, introducing counterparty risk and compromising the principles of decentralization and self-custody.

 Addressing these challenges is crucial for improving the trading experience and driving the adoption of decentralized exchanges.
 Dexilla aims to overcome these limitations by providing enhanced liquidity, lower gas fees, improved scalability, and empowering users with full control over their assets.

 <problem-statement>